 CURRENT-YEAR BUDGET REVIEW

-Financial reports shall be provided to the Executive Board prior to their monthly conference call.
+As outlined in 1 A, financial reports shall be provided to the Executive Board prior to the monthly conference call.
 Board members are expected to carefully review these reports to monitor monthly expenses related to their portfolio.
-The Chapter accounting staff shall highlight any line item that has or could go over budget.
+The Chapter accounting staff bookkeeper shall highlight for the VP Administration and Executive Director any line item that has or could go over budget along with the monthly P&L and Balance Sheet.
 The current year budget will be reviewed at each Board meeting and any corrections necessary will be made at the Board meeting.

 Board members are expected to stay within the budget on each line item within their portfolios.
-Review of the financial reports will be conducted by the Executive Board during their monthly conference call and shall vote on any line item that has or is close to going over budget.
-Any project or service that is estimated to cost more than the approved budgeted amount must be pre-approved by the Board before any work is done/completed.
+Review of the financial reports will be conducted by the Executive Board during their monthly conference call, and voting Board during each Board meeting.
+The Executive Board or voting Board and shall vote whether to approve on any line item that has or is close to going over budget as an overage during the month of the overage, or after the end of the year when final overage amounts are calculated, as determined by the VP for Administration.
+Any project or service that is estimated to cost more than the approved budgeted amount must be pre-approved by the Board before any work is done/completed, unless otherwise authorized by the VP with authority over the portfolio and approved by the VP for Administration, and reported to the Board at the next Board meeting.

 POLICY FOR RESERVES

-Withdrawal of Reserve funds shall only occur only if there is a financial emergency and only upon approval by two-thirds (2/3) of the APA California Board.
+Withdrawal of Reserve funds shall only occur only if there is a financial emergency or if funds in the checking account are not suffficient to pay bills due, and only upon approval by two-thirds (2/3) of the APA California Board.
+The Chapter Bookkeeper shall notify the VP Administration and Executive Director as early as possible if she believes that Reserve funds are needed.

-At the first Board meeting of each year, the Board shall determine whether and how much money can be transferred into Reserves from the Chapter checking account, based on recommendations from the Executive Director and the Vice President for Administration.
+At the first Board meeting of each year, the Board shall determine whether and how much money can be transferred into Reserves from the Chapter checking account, based on recommendations from the Executive Director and the Vice President for Administration and ensuring that any transfer will allow the checking account to maintain a balance high enough throughout the year to pay operating expenses.
 The Board shall continue to build a Reserve, with a goal of having at least an amount sufficient to fund Chapter operating expenses for one year.

-In addition to considering an annual transfer to Reserves from the Chapter checking account, the Board shall consider whether the Chapter’s share of any conference profits over $120,000 should be deposited into Reserves or the chapter checking account (see Section G, Conference Financial Policies).
+In addition to considering an annual transfer to Reserves from the Chapter checking account, the Board shall consider whether the Chapter’s share of any conference profits over $120,000 should be deposited into Reserves or the Chapter checking account (see Section G, Conference Financial Policies).

 The Reserves shall be invested in financial instruments/securities that will provide the Chapter with the highest interest rate without undue risk, based upon a recommendation from the APA California financial advisor.
 The near-term reserves account shall be invested in financial instruments/securities that will provide the Chapter with the highest interest rate with the potential for a stable principal value.
 Prior to the Board making any decision to invest in any particular financial instruments/securities, the Board shall receive and consider the risk and reward information and the recommendation from the APA California financial advisor.